the-teachingRSE-project/competencies/competencies.md

 Therefore validation becomes far more important in order to enable a sound decision-making that is grounded in independent observations of reality. and is aware of the limits of its epistemological capabilities.
-The RSE learns how to operate and manipulate computers and at the same time has been brought up on the value that an RSE has a special obligation to critically evaluate a computer's use:
+The RSE learns how to operate and manipulate computers and at the same time has been brought up on the value that an RSE has the obligation to critically evaluate a computer's use:
 Is the model fit for purpose?
 Are the results consistent with theory and/or observations?
 Can the amount of trust I put into a result be reasonably explained?
 Scientific applications of AI systems are currently faced with exactly these issues.